pmmmwh/currency-convert/docs/02-Client-Structure.md

 - If fully sound authentication is required (e.g. OAuth flows utilizing session);
 - If there are multiple distinct pages/views;
 - If there exists more complexity in the data fetching layer (e.g. multiple private APIs with authorization);
-- If performance/first paint times have to be prioritized (e.g. trying to boost Lighthouse scores)
+- If performance/first paint times have to be prioritized (e.g. trying to boost Lighthouse scores);
+- If SEO needs to be perfect (FB meta tags, separate title for each page, etc.).

 ### Why Use Babel for TypeScript?